 fan system motor nameplate hp.
 The sum of the motor nameplate horsepower of all fans that are required to operate at design conditions to supply air from the heating or cooling source to the conditioned space(s) and return it to the source or exhaust it to the outdoors.

 fenestration.
-Products classified as either vertical fenestration or skylights.
+Products classified as either skylights or vertical fenestration.

-Skylight.
-Glass or other transparent or translucent glazing material installed at a slope of less than 60 degrees (91.05 rad) from horizontal.
+Skylights.
+Glass or other transparent or translucent glazing material installed at a slope of less than 60 degrees (91.05 rad) from horizontal, including unit skylights, tubular daylighting devices and glazing materials in solariums, sunrooms, roofs and sloped walls.

 vertical fenestration.
-Windows (fixed or moveable), glazed doors, glazed block and combination opaque/glazed doors composed of glass or other transparent or translucent glazing materials and installed at a slope of at least 60 degrees 991.05 rad) from horizontal.
+Windows that are fixed or operable, glazed doors, glazed block and combination opaque/glazed doors composed of glass or other transparent or translucent glazing materials and installed at a slope of not less than 60 degrees 991.05 rad) from horizontal.
 Opaque areas such as spandrel panels are not considered vertical fenestration.

 clerestory fenestration.
 An upper region of vertical fenestration provided for the purpose of admitting daylight beyond the perimeter of a space.
 The entire clerestory fenestration assembly is installed at a height greater than 8 feet above the finished floor.